akeep/scheme-to-c/README.md

 Running on Ikarus
 ------------------
-When running on `ikarus` you will also need to add the `nanopass-framework` directory to the path in order to run the new compiler.
+When running on `ikarus` you will also need to add the `nanopass-framework-scheme` directory to the path in order to run the new compiler.
 This can be done with an environment variable, but I generally find it easier to do this on the `ikarus` REPL as follows:

 ```
 $ ikarus
 Ikarus Scheme version 0.0.4-rc1+, 64-bit (revision 1870, build 2013-10-16)
 Copyright (c) 2006-2009 Abdulaziz Ghuloum

-> (library-path (cons "../nanopass-framework" (library-path)))
+> (library-path (cons "../nanopass-framework-scheme" (library-path)))
 > (import (c))
 > (my-tiny-compiler '(+ 4 5))
 9